liyuankui/practiceJavaProgramming/README.md

 practiceJavaProgramming
 =======================

-Sometimes, we go back to the fundamental skills an practice.
+Sometimes, we go back to the fundamental skills and practice.